yazi-rs/yazi-rs.github.io/usage/configuration/keymap.md

 - escape: Exit visual mode, clear selected, or cancel search.
 - quit: Exit the process.

+  - `--no-cwd-file`: Don't write the current directory to the `cwd-file`.

 - close: Close the current tab; if it is the last tab, then exit the process.

 ### Navigation